 Balloon Pulmonary Angioplasty (BPA)

 In patients with more chronic and well organized clot, Balloon Pulmonary Angioplasty (BPA) is performed to relieve obstruction using special catheter-based balloons delivered over a thin wire in the lung arteries.
-Currently, this procedure is investigational and reserved for patients who are not candidates for open heart surgery.
+Currently, this procedure is reserved for patients who are not candidates for open heart surgery.
 During the procedure, a deflated balloon is directed to the diseased lung vessels and inflated to break up blood clots and restore blood flow to the lungs.
 Currently, we are the only hospital in Michigan performing BPA in patients with chronic PE and one of the top five medical centers nationwide.

 Not all CTEPH patients are eligible for this surgery.
 Balloon Pulmonary Angioplasty and medications are also available for CTEPH patients if a patient is not a candidate for the PTE surgery or if PH remains after the surgery.

 Pulmonary rehabilitation helps patients regain strength and endurance following treatment for a pulmonary embolism.
 Patients exercise under the guidance of respiratory therapists and attend education sessions to learn about breathing techniques, medications, oxygen therapy, etc.